CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Results, Analysis, and Discussion

-\textbf{Performance varies with selection algorithm across test lengths.} Comparing our three question selection algorithms on the CodeWorkout dataset, we observe that depending on the stage of the test, the best-performing algorithm differs.
-Diversity performs when $t$ is small; when $t = 1$, Diversity reaches an AUC of 0.7073, compared to 0.6854 for Information.
-This difference suggests that maximizing response diversity is effective when the student knowledge estimate does not diverge much from its initialized, prior value ($\mathbf{z}_i^{(0)}$).
-Conversely, Information achieves the best performance when $t$ increases.
-For instance, when $t = 15$, Information reaches an AUC of 0.7842, compared to 0.7801 for Diversity.
-This difference suggests that when the student knowledge estimate becomes more accurate, gradient-based Information is better suited for refining the knowledge estimate in the later phase of the test.
-Finally, Uncertainty generally yields lower AUC values than the other two question selection algorithms at each stage.
-This result suggests that relying solely on the correctness of simulated code might be insufficient for optimal question selection, which further emphasizes the need to explicitly model the open-ended student responses.
-However, on the ProgFeed dataset, Information is always the best-performing algorithm.
-The potential reason Information is better than Diversity is that the GIRT model has limited ability to generate diversified code given the student submissions are only 4-5 lines for most of the questions.
+\textbf{Performance varies with selection algorithm across test lengths.} Comparing our three question selection algorithms, we observe that the best selection algorithm depends on both the dataset and the stage of the test.
+On CodeWorkout, Diversity performs best when $t$ is small; for example, Diversity outperforms Information at $t=3$ (0.7352 vs. 0.7264) on AUC.
+This difference suggests that maximizing response diversity is effective when the student knowledge estimate does not diverge much from its initialized prior value ($\mathbf{z}_i^{(0)}$).
+Conversely, Information achieves better performance when $t$ increases; for example, Information outperforms Diversity at $t=15$ (0.7842 vs. 0.7801) on AUC.
+This difference suggests that when the student knowledge estimate becomes more accurate, gradient-based information is better suited for refining the knowledge estimate in the later phase of the test.
+On ProgFeed, Information is always the best selection algorithm.
+The potential reason could be the GIRT model has limited ability to generate diversified code given the questions in ProgFeed are simpler and more straightforward than those in CodeWorkout.
+Finally, Uncertainty generally yields lower AUC values than Diversity or Information on both datasets, suggesting that relying only on the predicted correctness of simulated code is insufficient for optimal question selection and further emphasizing the importance of explicitly modeling open-ended student responses.